ujjwalx/al-folio/_pages/about.md

 My research interests lie in problems centred around multimodal learning with real-world data.
 Previously, I have also worked on task-driven scene-understanding problems as a part of my [Master thesis](https://esc.fnwi.uva.nl/thesis/centraal/files/f2119681021.pdf){:target="\_blank"} at the [Institute for Logic, Language and Computation](https://www.illc.uva.nl/){:target="\_blank"}.

-I received my Bachelor’s degree in Electronics and Communication Engineering from VIT University, Vellore, India in 2016 and my Master’s degree in Artificial Intelligence from the University of Amsterdam in 2018.
+I received my Bachelor’s degree in Electronics and Communication Engineering from VIT University, Vellore, India in 2016 and my Master’s degree in Artificial Intelligence from the University of Amsterdam, The Netherlands in 2018.